ceph/ceph/doc/dev/index.rst

 At this point, change the status of the tracker issue to "In progress" to communicate to the other Ceph developers that you have begun working on a fix.
-If you don't have permission to change that field, your comment that you are working on the issue is sufficient.
+If you do not have permission to change that field, your comment that you are working on the issue is sufficient.

 Possibly, your fix is very simple and requires only minimal testing.